What is Eminent Domain in Florida?

 In an eminent domain proceeding, the condemning authority seeks court approval for the taking, while in an inverse condemnation proceeding, the owner must prove the taking occurred.
 In both eminent domain and inverse condemnation, full compensation must be paid to an owner for the taking.

 Henderson Franklin guides property owners and business owners who may be impacted by the threat of eminent domain.
 We consult with outside professionals as may be necessary, such as appraisers and engineers, in order to help the property owner and business owner present their claims for compensation in court.
 When appropriate, we will fight a taking pre-suit or in court.
 We evaluate property owner inverse condemnation claims and litigate those claims through the court system.
+Most of our eminent domain or inverse condemnation cases are in Lee County, Collier County, or Charlotte County, but we have represented clients in takings matters on the east coast and other areas of Florida, and we are available to take cases in all areas of the state.

 - Pre-eminent domain planning, including evaluation of the five criteria used by Florida courts to determine the necessity for a taking, and preparation of the resolution of necessity for the condemning authority;